thelia-modules/TheliaHybridAuth/Readme.md

 It is then strongly advised to test the connection before to enable your provider (with the test button).
 Your website will try to connect you to the provider, you may be redirected to the provider website and have to authenticate.

-If the test fail, you likely have type a wrong id/secret or haven't enable your website on the provider app configuration.
+If the test fail, you likely have typed a wrong id/secret or haven't enable your website on the provider app configuration.

 A default list of providers is available :